getzep/docs.getzep.com/docs/deployment/config.md

 zep --config /path/to/config.yaml
 ```

-!!! note "OpenAI API key"
+!!! warning "OpenAI API key and Auth Secret"
-The OpenAI API key is not expected to be in the config file, rather the environment variable `ZEP_OPENAI_API_KEY` should be set.
-This can also be configured in a `.env` file in the current working directory.
+    The OpenAI API key and Auth Secret should not be set in the config file, rather the environment variables
+    below should be set.
+These can also be configured in a `.env` file in the current working directory.

 ### Docker Compose